Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Conclusion

 \section{Conclusion}

-We develop a hypothesis test with the Wasserstein distance.
-Since the Wasserstein distance with empirical measures does not have a valid limit distribution, it has been an open question to develop a test with the Wasserstein distance on multi-dimensional spaces.
-To the end, we utilize the non-asymptotic Gaussian approximation and develop a valid hypothesis test.
-For practical use, we develop an approximation with deep neural networks and a multiplier bootstrap method.
-The experiments validate our method, and also show that it works better than other tests by the weak topological property of the Wasserstein distance.
+We developed a hypothesis test with {the $1$-Wasserstein distance}.
+We utilized the non-asymptotic Gaussian approximation and developed a valid hypothesis test, then solve the problem of the unavailable limit distribution of {the empirical $1$-Wasserstein distance}.
+For practical applications, we developed an approximation using DNNs and a multiplier bootstrap method.
+Furthermore, we validated our method through experiments, and demonstrated that it performs better than the other tests owing to the weak topological property of the Wasserstein distance.